J-Wall/camfi/docs/usage/configuration.rst

-What follows is the specification for Camfi configuration files in a human-readable tabulated format.
+What follows is the specification for Camfi configuration files rendered into a tabulated format.

 .. jsonschema:: ../source/schema/config.schema.json
     :lift_description: